TheBestTvarynka/tbt/content/posts/rpc-encryption-sspi-kerberos/index.md

 > [7.5.1.
 Key Usage Numbers](https://www.rfc-editor.org/rfc/rfc4120#section-7.5.1)
 >
-> The encryption and checksum specifications in [RFC3961](https://www.rfc-editor.org/rfc/rfc3961) require as input a _"key usage number"_, to alter the encryption key used in any specific message in order to make certain types of cryptographic attack more difficult.
+> The encryption and checksum specifications in [RFC3961](https://www.rfc-editor.org/rfc/rfc3961) require as input a _"key usage number"_, to alter the encryption key used in any specific message to make certain types of cryptographic attack more difficult.

 In other words, a key usage number is a _public_ known value used to derive the encryption key from a base key (session key).
-You should not care about them.
-Use values specified in the RFC/specification.
+You should not care about it.
+We always use key usage numbers specified in the RFC/specification.

 Now we can start implementing RPC encryption.
 Finally!
-We start from the Wrap Token and filler generation.
+We start with the Wrap Token and filler generation.

 ```rust
 fn encrypt(key: &[u8], key_usage: i32, send_seq: u64, message: &mut [SecBuffer<'_>]) {